khanson679/lingbib/README.md

 ## Installation

+In order to make full use of lingbib, you will need to do the following:
+* Fork the lingbib repository on Github.
+* Clone your forked repository on your local computer, setting the Github repository as the "origin" remote repository.
+* Install the software dependencies for the lingbib helper program.
+* Set the lingbib repository as the "upstream" remote repository.

+You may be able to do what you need with lingbib using an alternative setup, but we encourage you to use this one regardless since having one common system makes it easier to troubleshoot problems.
+Additionally, contributors must use this setup in order for their contributions to be accepted.

+### Fork the lingbib repository

+To fork the lingbib repository, simply click the "fork" button at the top of the [lingbib Github page][lingbib].
+You will need to create an account if you don't have one already.

+### Clone the forked repository

+To download a copy of the forked repository, open a terminal and enter `git clone <repository address> <target directory>`.
+This will set the Github repository you cloned from as "origin" by default.
+If you omit the target directory from this command, a directory called "lingbib" will be created and used by default.

+See the official instructions for [installing Git][install-git] if you don't have it already.

+### Install the software dependencies

-lingbib currently works on Unix-like systems, including Debian/Ubuntu and Mac OSX.
-You may also be able to get it to work under Cygwin on Windows (currently untested).
+The lingbib helper program currently works on Unix-like systems, including Debian/Ubuntu Linux and Mac OSX.
+You should also be able to get it to work under Cygwin on Windows (currently untested).

-To use lingbib, you will need the following:
+To use the lingbib program, you will need the following:
-* git
 * Python 2.7 or 3.1+ (tested on 2.7, should work on 3.1-3.4, may also work on 2.6 and 3.0)
 * Bibtool >= 2.60

-See the official instructions for [installing Git][install-git] if you don't have it already.

 Python is installed by default on Ubuntu and OSX.
 Enter `python --version` to check your version.
 On other systems, you may have to download and install it.